adc17/CV/README.md

 **Growth Compass Inc.** (November 2015 to January 2017)
 *Editor and Copywriter*<br>
 Developed written content for clients' websites and newsletters, and copyedited existing marketing material.
-Researched one client’s potential customers and expanded their databases.

 **Linda Leith Publishing** (November 2015 to October 2016)
 *Editor*
 Copyedited the work of four authors, including a finalist for the Governor General’s Literary Award.
-Represented press at trade book fairs.

 **Shoreline Press** (September 2015 to September 2015)
 *Editor*
-Edited structure, style, and copy of manuscripts with guidance from Senior Editor.
-Also represented press at events, including communications with McGill University Library, and researched ONIX publishing protocol, updating metadata accordingly.
+Trained to edit structure, style, and copy of manuscripts, with guidance from Senior Editor.

 ## Interests and Hobbies
 - **Outdoor Sports**: I ice-skate while Montreal is snowy, and I play tennis while Montreal is sunny.